cschotte/CaveRace/README.md

 | 1   | screen capture, output is saved to the file screen.raw
 | %   | shows the rendering time

+When running the game on old slow systems, you can use the **-slow** switch to speed up the game.

+## License

+Apache-2.0

 [Borland C]: <https://en.wikipedia.org/wiki/Borland_C%2B%2B>
 [Deluxe Paint]: <https://en.wikipedia.org/wiki/Deluxe_Paint>